robagar/pendower/README.md

 $ python scripts/refresh.py
 ```

-*NB* If you change the configuration delete the _.json_ files in the _data_ directory before refreshing the display.
+*NB* If you change the configuration other than the `display` section, delete the _.json_ files in the _data_ directory before refreshing the display.

 To refresh the display every 15 minutes with cron, run `crontab -e` and add a line like: